 HOW DO I LOOK?

 The performance from the 3577kg (kerb) RAM is startling.
 While in town, it’s a lazy, barely off idle trundle for the truck; press the throttle with any meaning and the urge is incredible.
 And it’s irrespective of a load in the tray or on the towball or both.
-Maintaining a safe cruising speed while towing out on the highway is a relaxed job, there’s no stress in just keeping up with traffic, in fact it’s more a case of setting the pace.
+Maintaining a safe cruising speed while towing out on the highway is a relaxed job, there’s no stress in just keeping up with traffic, in fact, it’s more a case of setting the pace.
 A semi-trailer anywhere near us upset nothing but the towing mirrors.
 Cruise control makes sure you keep your licence safe because it’s very easy to see the digital speedo read higher than you’d like.
-The elevated driving position and excellent view of the road through big glass means you’re very confident of surroundings.
+The elevated driving position and excellent view of the road through big glass mean you’re very confident of surroundings.
 It’s worth noting though, that the RAM’s extremities are a long way off and it takes time (and parking sensors) to become familiar.
-Despite this we went to Woolies and Officeworks and used their normal carpark spots without taking the paint off anything.
+Despite this, we went to Woolies and Officeworks and used their normal carpark spots without taking the paint off anything.

 Our Sports Appearance Pack had optional side-steps fitted but the clamber up means you’d want to specify these on any 2500 RAM.
 While they allow a dignified entry, there was something satisfying about sliding off the edge of the seat down to the ground in one go missing the steps, in a truck-style dismount.
 Maybe that’s just me.